leec651/cc-api/README.md

 # setup env
-- node: js runtime environment
+- node: js runtime env
-- npm: node package management
+- npm: Node package management
-- nodemon: automatically restarting the node application when file changes in the directory are detected
+- nodemon: Automatically restart the node application when file changes are detected.
-- coffeescript@2: coffeescript v2 added some ES6 support.
+- coffeescript@2: CoffeeScript is a little language that compiles into JavaScript.
+ES6 features were added to v2.
 ```shell
 brew install node
 brew install npm